top of page

 Aren’t Custom Orthotics Just “Fancier Insoles”?

-Custom foot orthotics are medical devices made to support the way you move, not just fit your shoe size.
-They are created using a detailed 3D scan or mold of your feet and designed by Certified Canadian Pedorthists who are trained to assess your gait, check your range of motion, and perform a full biomechanical exam before making custom foot orthotics.
+Custom foot orthotics are medical devices designed to address how you move not instead of a generic shoe size arch support.
+They’re built from a precise 3D scan or mold of your feet and designed by Certified Canadian Pedorthists who are trained to assess your gait, check your range of motion, and complete a biomechanical exam.

-Custom orthotics don’t mask symptoms.
-They are designed to address the root cause, so you can move more efficiently, minimize pain and improve comfort.
+Instead of masking symptoms, custom orthotics aim to address the root cause so your body can move more efficiently minimizing pain and improving comfort.

 Here’s how custom orthotics and over-the-counter insoles compare: